Kronuz/Xapiand/docs/_docs/reference-guide/search/query-dsl/leaf-queries/namespace-queries.md

 }
 ```

-The above example is the document being indexed, the keyword `_namespace`
+The above example is the document being indexed, the parameter `_namespace`
 enables the Namespace Queries functionality.

 Searching can be done either specifying nesting field names objects or by using